 - Your application should now be initiated under "My Active Applications."

 Admission and financial support will be based on an evaluation of your potential to become a qualified information professional or effective researchers in Information.
-We consider prior coursework and grades, GRE scores, letters of recommendation and research/artistic/professional products such as papers, substantive works, or significant contributions to software systems.
+We consider prior coursework and grades, letters of recommendation and research/artistic/professional products such as papers, substantive works, or significant contributions to software systems.

 To be admitted you must have: